San Antonio is one of those places you immediately fall in love with from the moment you arrive.

 Despite how large San Antonio is, this city gives off that small-town vibe.

+We stayed on Bowie street.
 Our hotel was in the the heart of downtown.
 We were minutes away from just about everything– the famous Riverwalk, bars, shops, restaurants, and literally steps away from the legendary Alamo!

 What To Do In Downtown San Antonio

 I definitely recommend booking a hotel close to the Riverwalk.
 This way you’ll be close to the Alamo Plaza, Shops at Rivercenter, comedy club, fantastic restaurants, museums, etc.

 Built in the 1930s, it’s one of the country’s most famous promenades.
 Strolling along riverwalk is a great way to capture the true beauty of San Antonio’s diverse culture and entertainment.
 The paths are made up of cobblestone and are home to many restaurants, cafes, boutiques, and entertainment.

 Lunch on Riverwalk

 Having lunch here is a must.
 The location is spectacular.
 Ideal for a romantic date, happy-hour, or an evening out with friends and family.

 If you’re planning on having dinner on a friday or saturday, you have to call ahead and make a reservation.
 Average wait time is 1-2 hours for dinner on the weekends.

 The legendary Alamo is the is the significant battle that broke down in 1836 in San Antonio.
 The Alamo symbolizes the heroic resistance to oppression and their struggle for American independence from Mexico, which they won later that year.
 This is a must-see destination for the family.
 Plus it’s free to the public.